symonk/profiler/README.md

 ## Profiler :star:

 `profiler` is a utility library to easily enable various level of profiling for go programs.
-The various modes available are:
+The various modes available are outlined below.

+> [!NOTE] Some functional options change the behaviour of various profiling setups.

+> [!NOTE] By default `cpu profiling` is enabled if no profile is provided.

+> [!NOTE] By default the profile files are written to the directory executing your program.

 -----